populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 There are several methods for estimating *F<sub>ST</sub>* from genotype data.
-We will not cover them in the course, but if you are interested in getting an overview of some of these estiamtors and how they differ you can take a look at [this article](https://genome.cshlp.org/content/23/9/1514.full.pdf).
+We will not cover them in the course, but if you are interested in getting an overview of some of these estimators and how they differ, you can take a look at [this article](https://genome.cshlp.org/content/23/9/1514.full.pdf).

-Here, we use the [Weir and Cockerham *F<sub>ST</sub>* calculator from 1984](https://onlinelibrary.wiley.com/doi/pdfdirect/10.1111/j.1558-5646.1984.tb05657.x) to calculate *F<sub>ST</sub>* on the chimpanzees.
+Here, we use the [Weir and Cockerham *F<sub>ST</sub>* calculator from 1984](https://onlinelibrary.wiley.com/doi/pdfdirect/10.1111/j.1558-5646.1984.tb05657.x) to calculate *F<sub>ST</sub>*.
 Again, the theory behind it and the estimator itself are not directly part of the course, but if you are interested, you can find the formula that is implemented in the following R function in either the Weir and Cockerham (1984) article, or in equation 6 from the Bhatia (2011) article linked above.